Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act

 Capri Holdings is a global fashion luxury group, consisting of iconic brands that are industry leaders in design, style and craftsmanship.
 Versace, Jimmy Choo and Michael Kors cover the full spectrum of fashion luxury categories including women’s and men’s accessories, footwear and ready-to-wear, wearable technology, watches, jewelry, eyewear and a full line of fragrance products.
 Our goal is to continue expanding the global reach of our brands while ensuring that each maintains its independence and exclusive DNA.

-At the end of fiscal 2022, we had approximately 14,600 employees, consisting of approximately 9,700 full-time employees and approximately 4,900 part-time employees, with approximately 11,000 of our employees engaged in retail selling and administrative positions, and the remaining employees engaged in other aspects of our business.
-As of the end of fiscal 2022, most of our employees were located in North America (primarily in the United States), with the remainder located in Europe, Asia and the Middle East.
+At the end of fiscal 2024 we had approximately 15,100 employees, consisting of approximately 10,200full-time employees and approximately 4,900part-time employees, with approximately 11,100 of our employees engaged in retail selling and administrative positions, and the remaining employees engaged in other aspects of our business.
+As of the end of fiscal 2024, most of our employees were located in North America (primarily in the United States), with the remainder located in Europe, Asia and the Middle East.

 Our Brands